-Vivien Leigh was born on November 5, 1913 in Darjeeling in the Bengal Presidency of British India to Earnest Hartley and Gertrude May Frances.
+Vivien Leigh was born on November 5, 1913, in Darjeeling in the Bengal Presidency of British India to Earnest Hartley and Gertrude May Frances.
 Her father was a clerk in the brokerage offices of Piggott Chapman and Company in Bengal.

-Leigh was sent back to England at the age of six and was made to attend Woldingham School in Roehampton.
+Leigh was sent back to England at the age of 6 and was made to attend Woldingham School in Roehampton.
 She went on a tour with her father to Europe and completed her schooling at different schools all around Europe.

 In 1937, Leigh did, ‘Fire Over England’ opposite Laurence Olivier.
 It was based on a novel with same title and was directed by William K. Howard.
 This movie was the onset of the affair between Leigh and Olivier.

-Leigh got married to Herbert Leigh Holman, a barrister, in 1932; he was 13 years older to her.
+Leigh got married to Herbert Leigh Holman, a barrister, in 1932; he was thirteen years older to her.
 He was against her theatrical endeavors, which is why she left RADA in the middle.
 They had a daughter together, Suzanne.

 In 1940, after finally receiving divorces from their respective partners, Leigh and Olivier got married in Santa Barbara, California.
 But their marriage was also clouded with problems.
 They both got divorced in 1960, and she started an affair with actor Jack Merivale, who was very well aware of her mental condition.
 They never got married but stayed together until her death.

-Leigh collapsed on the floor of her room on the night of July 7, 1967 and was found dead by Merivale.
+Leigh collapsed on the floor of her room on the night of July 7, 1967, and was found dead by Merivale.
 She was cremated at the Golders Green Crematorium and her ashes were scattered in a lake in Sussex.